WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * Setting up the clean Github repo for data paper.
 * Organising meetings and other community manager stuff.
 * Finishing off some bits from bookdash.
-* Started planning academic authorship paper.
+* Started planning academic authorship paper - link [here](https://docs.google.com/document/d/1QVkItbEvg4sEgl-PpEH2UOYTiz4cFuQqfmd8B72bMes/edit?usp=sharing)
 * Sensitive data - been linking up with other Elixir UK fellows to plan our work around sensitive data - we will be making short videos - RDM bites - that will then be turned into online and in person courses.

 #### What did you struggle with?

-* Replace this text with a bullet point list of where you struggled this week.
-* It's ok if your list is only one bullet point long!
+* Another sick kiddie :cry: - major juggling going on at the moment.

 #### What would you like to work on next week?

 * Wrapping up things before the end of the year.
  * end of year newsletter for project
-*
+ * data paper sent out to leadership team
+ * planning paper writing - academic authorship, barriers to repro in archaeology and FAIR phytos intro paper.

 #### Where do you need help from Kirstie?

-* Review end of year newsletter - maybe write a thank you part?
+* Review end of year newsletter please - maybe write a thank you part?

 #### Any other topics